To use a document from Senegal in the Netherlands, you must first have it legalised by the Senegalese Ministry of Foreign Affairs.

 If the birth was registered more than a year after it took place, permission for registration will have been given by the court.
 You will need a court judgment (jugement supplétif) as well as an official copy of the birth certificate.

-You can get this document from the registry office of the municipality where you got married.
+You can get an official copy of a marriage certificate (copie littérale de l’acte de mariage) from the civil status records office of the municipality where you got married.

 Late registration of death

 If the death was registered more than a year after it took place, permission for registration will have been given by the court.
 You will need a declaration of consent (jugement supplétif) from the court as well as an official copy of the death certificate.